ajimeneostratio/chain_sql_with_data/README.md

 ## GenAI Chain SQL

-This repository contains an evalutation for SQL Chain
+This repository contains a SQL Chain evolved (anoymization and fuzzy retrieval from OpenSearch)